 - Talcum powder (terre de sommières)

 - Stiff bristled brush

 Pour a layer of the powder on the afflicted area and leave it there for at least 2 hours.
-You can even leave it longer depending on the severity of the spillage, we recommend leaving it to act overnight and coming back to it the following day.
-If some of the stain does remain then repeat the operation until it has disappeared completely.
+You can even leave it longer depending on the severity of the spillage.
+We recommend leaving it to act overnight and coming back to it the following day.
+If some of the stain does remain, repeat the operation until it has disappeared completely.